 Proving Paternity To Protect Fathers’ Rights

 When children are born outside of marriage, paternity must be legally established before rights to child support, custody or visitation arise.
 At Featherstone Family Law, we help parents legally establish paternity and obtain the support and time they are entitled to.
-Located in Orem, our lawyers serve parents throughout Utah County.
+Located in American Fork, our lawyers serve parents in Orem, Provo and throughout Utah County.

 As a father, you have the right to establish and maintain a relationship with your children.
 Before your rights to custody and visitation can be legally recognized, however, paternity must first be established.